dailydotdev/docs/docs/community.md

 * Monthly Dev: The Monthly Dev is a series of online events brought to you with love by daily.dev.
 It's a place for software engineers to gather and hear world-class talks, once a month.
 * Weekly Dev: a series of casual live streams about daily.dev.

-Oh and there are some cool intro videos too 😎
+Oh, and there are some cool intro videos too 😎

 https://www.youtube.com/c/dailydev